slochower/smirnoff-host-guest-manuscript/manuscript.md

 This effect is due, at least in part, to steric clashes in the bound state for very large guests (Figure @fig:by-orientation, D), especially in the narrow primary cavity of the smaller αCD.
 It is worth noting that the experimental measurement for the the `a-coc` (αCD:cyclooctanol) complex has very large uncertainties associated with both ΔG° and ΔH.

 ![Comparisons of binding free energy (ΔG) between guests in either the primary or secondary orientation of αCD or βCD, for SMIRNOFF99Frosst (A), GAFF v1.7 (B), or GAFF v2.1 (C).
-Arrows point from ΔG for the secondary to ΔG for the primary cavity.
+Arrows point from ΔG° for the secondary to ΔG° for the primary cavity.
 (D) An overlay of cyclooctanol bound state positions (400 snapshots over 1 μs) with αCD (left) or βCD (right) in GAFF v2.1.](images/by-orientation.png){#fig:by-orientation}

 ### Comparison of results for αCD versus βCD